joaobcosta2001/sword-challenge/README.md

 ## Frontend
 The frontend application is located in the frontend directory.
 Even though it was not a requirement, it helps on testing the application

-1. Clone the Repository:
+1. Clone the Repository
-    - git clone <repository-url>
-    - cd <repository-folder>
 2. Set Up Environment Variables:
-    - Create a .env file in the root directory with the following variables:
+    - Create a .env file in the project's root directory (not frontend_app) with the following variables:
         - OPENAI_API_KEY=<your_openai_api_key> (optional)
         - JWT_SECRET=<your_jwt_secret>
+3. Run the frontend app:
+    - cd frontend_app
+    - npm run dev

-3. Build and Start Services:
+4. Build and Start Services as before
-    - Use Docker Compose to build and start the services:
-        - docker-compose up --build
+    - docker_compose up --build

 ## Background Worker
 The background-worker.py processes messages from RabbitMQ and logs them to an excel file inside the data directory for later analytics

 ## Testing
-Even though some automatic testing is implemented, it is not properly working and due to time constraints it was not fixed.
-As such, manual testing was extensively conducted
+To test the API, ensure the docker containers are running and run:
+- cd tests
+- python tests.py